Writing a Research Question

 - Does it focus on behavior or experience, not just opinion?

-- Is it scoped to a specific audience, context, or timeframe?
+- Is it scoped to a specific participant group, context, or timeframe?

 - Does it avoid baking in assumptions or conclusions?